JPD-SE: High-Level Semantics for Joint Perception-Distortion Enhancement in Image Compression: Experiments

 \subsection{On Choice of Baselines}

 Note that different from most existing works on learned compression, we are not proposing a single new codec.
 Rather, we are proposing a generic framework that can be used to enhance any given codec.
-As a result, our experimental evaluations focus on demonstrating the \textit{relative improvements gained from semantic enhancement with respect to the chosen backbone codecs} to show the usefulness of semantics.
+As a result, our experimental evaluations focus on demonstrating the \textit{relative} improvements gained from semantic enhancement with respect to the chosen backbone codecs to show the usefulness of semantics.
 This contrasts most existing works, where it would make sense to compare one or two newly proposed codecs ``in parallel'' against existing methods.
 Therefore, when interpreting our results, each codec should be primarily compared against and only against its semantically-enhanced counterpart.

-Also, note that we mostly employ engineered codecs such as BPG as our backbone codecs due to their speed and memory efficiency.
+Also, note that we mostly employ engineered codecs such as BPG instead of learned ones as our backbone codecs due to their speed and memory efficiency.
 And we extensively test with all popular engineered lossy codecs.
-Due to the wide applicability of our method, we cannot exhaustively evaluate all possible backbone codecs.
-Nevertheless, at the time of this writing, BPG still performs on par with state-of-the-art learned codecs in terms of R-D~\cite{li2020learning}.
-Thus, our results on BPG should let us gauge how much improvement our SE pipeline can bring to existing learned codecs.
-We leave rigorously comparing more learned codecs against their SE counterparts as future work.
+At the time of this writing, BPG still performs on par with state-of-the-art learned codecs in terms of R-D~\cite{li2020learning}.
+Thus, our results on BPG should let us gauge how much improvement our SE pipeline can bring to advanced learned codecs.